One App, Every Touchpoint — How FGCU Uses Guidebook to Power the Full Student Journey Jun 9th

 • Goal: Seamless attendee experience through behind-the-scenes work

-Think of it this way: event planning is the blueprint, event management is the construction project, event production is the special effects, and event coordination is the on-site foreman making sure everything runs on schedule.
+Think of it this way: event planning is the blueprint, event management is the construction project, event production is the special effects, and event coordination is the on-site director making sure everything runs on schedule.

 The Event Planning Process